Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Scientists believe this combination of nutrients is what makes taro especially good at aiding in clot formation.

-10. Could Improve Bone Health
+10. Improve Bone Health

 A lot of vitamin K, calcium, magnesium, and phosphorus are in taro leaves.